-  Missouri had previously outlawed teaching blacks to read and write.
-During the Civil War, many of the black men who escaped enslavement joined the army where they learned to read and write while serving.
-A group of those men wanted to ensure that other newly freed blacks got the same opportunity.
+Missouri had previously outlawed teaching Black individuals how to read and write.
+During the Civil War, many of the Black men who escaped enslavement joined the army where they learned to read and write while serving.
+A group of those men wanted to ensure that other newly freed Black people got the same opportunity.
 In 1866, the men of the 62nd and 65th United States Colored Infantries pooled their money to start the school that would become Lincoln University of Missouri.
-They raised more than $5,000; some pledged a year's salary.
-A bronze statue on Soldiers Memorial Plaza commemorates the men's dedication to education.
+They raised more than $5,000; some pledged a year’s salary.
+A bronze statue on Soldiers Memorial Plaza commemorates the men’s dedication to education.

 Lincoln University empowered generations, including one man who helped advance the cause of civil rights by taking on the systems that were determined to deny him access to pursuing his dreams past his undergraduate degree.

 Yet another lawsuit would be filed in 1939 against the University of Missouri.
-Having received a degree from the University of Kansas, Lucille Bluford applied and was accepted to attend the Journalism School to pursue a master's degree.
+Having received a degree from the University of Kansas, Lucille Bluford applied and was accepted to attend the University of Missouri School of Journalism to pursue a master’s degree.
 When she arrived, she was turned away due to her race.
 After several suits, the Missouri Supreme Court ruled in her favor in 1941.
 The university then closed its graduate program.

 After a successful career at the Kansas City Call, Bluford was presented with an Honor Medal for Distinguished Service in Journalism in 1984 and an honorary doctorate in 1989 by the School of Journalism.

-The Harry S Truman Presidential Library and Museum is the next stop on the U.S. Civil Rights Trail.
-Once World War II ended, many black soldiers who returned from serving found that little had changed in the South.
+The Harry S. Truman Presidential Library and Museum is another of Missouri’s stops on the U.S. Civil Rights Trail.
+Once World War II ended, many Black soldiers who returned from serving found that little had changed in the South.
 Isaac Woodward, Jr., a decorated, honorably discharged soldier was traveling home when a verbal exchange occurred at a rest stop.
 The bus driver complained to police, who pulled Woodward from the vehicle, beat him and jailed him.
 Woodward was blinded in the attack.
-The police chief later testified that Woodward was beaten for saying "yes," instead of "yes sir."
+The police chief later testified that Woodward was beaten for saying “yes,” instead of “yes sir.”
 The chief was acquitted by an all-white jury.

 But there’s one more story that should be shared when looking at civil rights history and Missouri: Negro Leagues Baseball.
 Many may not realize that integrated teams in baseball existed until around 1900 when “Jim Crow,” the name for the laws that created and enforced legal segregation, forced players to separate by race.

-Black players formed their own teams and, eventually, leagues and traveled the country until 1920, when Andrew "Rube" Foster convened a meeting at the Paseo YMCA in Kansas City, Missouri.
+Black players formed their own teams and traveled the country until 1920, when Andrew “Rube” Foster convened a meeting at the Paseo YMCA in Kansas City, Missouri.
 Foster and a few other Midwestern team owners formed the National Negro Leagues.
-The league grew and became a source for economic development in black communities.
-Because legal segregation meant blacks and whites could not eat in the same places or stay in the same lodging, many businesses grew – along with the league –to provide services for the black players and fans.
+The league grew and became a source for economic development in Black communities.
+Because legal segregation meant Black people and white people could not eat in the same places or stay in the same lodging, many businesses grew – along with the league –to provide services for the Black players and fans.